Ben105m/rtd-tutorial/docs/source/functions.rst

 set_thermal_coef()
 -------------------------

 Set the mixture's linear expansion coefficient.
 By default, this coefficient is always set to 0.
 If the user defines its own coefficients, they will be used accordingly.
-However, if there is no coefficient (or some are missing), PyDrag automatically check for pre-defined expansion coefficients (as a function of the mixture's temperature).
+However, if there is no coefficient (or if some are missing), PyDrag automatically check for pre-defined expansion coefficients (as a function of the mixture's temperature).

 .. _grids:

 "Grids" object
 *****************

-TO BE COMPLETED

 Description
 ============